Do your auto insurance and registration address have to match?

-So does your car insurance and registration address have to match?
+Does your license and registration address have to match?

-Why does anyone need to register their car?
+Why is everyone required to register their car?

 If you want to be a resident of a state, you have to provide documentation that shows that you live there and who you are.
 You also have to pay vehicle registration fees that vary by state, according to the National Conference of State Legislatures (NCSL).

 That’s part of the process of obtaining a state-issued government ID so that you can prove your identity, apply for jobs, apply for loans, and live a normal life.

 Just like a person needs an ID to identify themselves, a vehicle needs an ID to identify who owns it.
 The vehicle isn’t a legal entity that can be sued, so someone has to take on the liability when the object causes damage to someone or something.

 In almost all states, it’s the registered owner’s legal duty to pay for damages when someone in their car is negligent.

 By requiring cars to be registered in the name of a person or business, a legal entity is taking ownership of the car and accountability whenever there’s a loss or a violation where a fine must be paid.